BetterDiscord/docs/docs/users/getting-started/troubleshooting.md

 Try one of the following:
  - Right-click the installer and select run as Administrator.
  - Open the command prompt by pressing `win`+`r` type `cmd` and press enter.
 Then type `ipconfig /flushdns` and press enter in the window that appears.
- - Disable your anti-virus temporarily.
+ - Disable your antivirus temporarily.

 OR